Bhutan is a hidden country nestled between Nepal and Bangladesh.

-Base on what you find online, the months between Mid-March to Early-June is the best time to visit Bhutan.
-These months fall into the spring season, making it warmer but mot too much rainfall.
+Base on what you find online, the months between Mid-March to Early-June is the best time to visit Bhutan for the best weather.
+No doubt there are tons of interesting events to enjoy in Bhutan all year round, these months fall into the spring season, making it warmer but mot too much rainfall.

 The beginning of spring also paves the way for nature’s beauty to come to life, so the whole country is flourishing in greenery.
 However, do note that if you visit in the month of June like us, you are already running the risk of hitting the monsoon season where rainfall is common.
 However, if you are up for the risk, it will be the period with the cheapest fares and packages in Bhutan.

-There is a long list of things one can do here in Bhutan.
+There is a long list of things to do in Bhutan.
 Visit monasteries, go for hikes,water rafting, admire the architecture and more.
 However, for me and Cez, below are some of our highlights and recommendations of best places to visit in Bhutan.

 Best Treks and Trails in Bhutan

 Hiking to Tiger’s Nest is a must-do outdoor activity in Bhutan and one of our highlights.
 The hike up can get tiring, hot and crowded with tourists (at the wrong timings), but once you reach the lookout point of Taktsang Monastery in the distance, the view will blow you away.